 According to the Environmental Protection Agency, there are currently more than 865 registered pesticides.

-Exposure to pesticides can happen in the workplace, through foods, and in the home or garden.
+Exposure to pesticides can happen in the workplace, through foods that are eaten, and in the home or garden.

 FOOD AND PESTICIDES

 To help protect yourself and your family from pesticides on non-organic fruits and vegetables, remove the outer leaves of leafy vegetables and then rinse the vegetables well with tap water.
 Peel hard-skinned produce, or rinse it with lots of warm water mixed with salt and lemon juice or vinegar.
 Organic growers do not use pesticides on their fruits and vegetables.

 To reduce the need for pesticides to eliminate rodents, flies, mosquitoes, fleas, or cockroaches in and around your home:

 Parents who handle or are otherwise exposed to pesticides at work should be careful about cleaning any residue from their skin, and removing their clothes and shoes before entering the home or having contact with family members.